-Tuition, Fees, Board and Room are due and payable accordi ng to t he follo owin g schee dule :
+Tuition, Fees, Board and Room are due and payable according to the following schedule:

-Fall Term - At registration.

-Winter Term - Advanced registration in person or by mail at Treasurer's Office not later than December 29.
-Others - on registration day only.

-Spring Term - Advanced registration in person or by mail at Treasurer's Office not later than March 23.
+- Fall Term At registration. - Winter Term Advanced registration in person or by mail at Treasurer's Office not later than December 29.
+Others - on registration day only. - Spring Term Advanced registration in person or by mail at Treasurer's Office not later than March 23.
 Others - on registration day only.